ublk-org/qcow2-rs/README.md

 Motivation of this project is for supporting ublk-qcow2[^4], but turns out it becomes one generic async qcow2 library.

-Also one binary utility is shipped in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image, ...
+Also one utility is included in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image, ..., and could provide more information compared with `qemu-img`.

 ## Example